shadowofseaice/yabs.nvim/README.md

 Add "-" for reverse order.
 Sorting function usually go through ascending, descending and no sorting, which means sorting by the buffer number.

-The internal functions starting with "cycle" enables quick switching among a few settings.
+The functions starting with "cycle" enables quick switching among a few settings.
     cycleNameType(1)  will cycle through file base name, buffer name, file name with full path. cycleGrpHeader(1) will cycle through group header options: none, only for multiple files or every buffer

-The internal function "rotate" will rotate through the placement option given by input "position".
+The function "rotate" will rotate through the placement option given by input "position".
-The width and height of the panel is automatically set based on the buffer list, so the user cannot fix the size any more.
+The width and height of the panel is automatically set based on the buffer list, so the user setting for the panel size is removed from JABS.

 ## Future work